radeklat/settings-doc/README.md

 - Allows setting a `--heading-offset` to fit into existing documentation.
 - Intelligently formats example values as:
-  - Single line if all values fit withing 75 characters.
+  - Single line if all values fit within 75 characters.
   - List of values if all values won't fit on a single line.
   - List of `<VALUE>: <DESCRIPTION>` if example values are tuples of 1-2 items.